doomemacs/doomemacs/README.md

   <img src="https://raw.githubusercontent.com/hlissner/.emacs.d/screenshots/cacochan.png" align="right" />
 </a>

 This is an Emacs configuration for a stubborn, melodramatic and shell-dwelling vimmer disappointed with the text-editor status quo.

-Doom tries to look and act like modern editors (whatever that means to me on any given day), espouse vim's modal philosophy as best it can and strive to surpass vim in any way possible, and generally fit my needs as a software developer, indie game developer, scientist and doom enthusiast.
+Doom tries to look and act like modern editors (whatever that means to me on any given day), espouse vim's modal philosophy as best it can, and strive to surpass vim in any way possible.
+It fits my needs as a software developer, indie game developer, scientist and doom enthusiast.

 It was tailored for **MacOS 10.11+** and **Arch Linux 4.7+**, and **exclusively** for Emacs 25.1+.
 I use [vim] everywhere else.